CADPAT: Winter operations

 The winter operations (WO) pattern was created for snow-covered or mixed woodland and snowy terrain.
 The snow camouflage pattern was introduced as an upgrade to the monochrome winter whites to further enhance the Canadian soldier's camouflage capability by day and night.
 It also includes near-infrared technology.

 Multi-terrain

-Beginning in 2019, as part of the Soldier Operational Clothing and Equipment Modernization (SOCEM) programme, a 'transitional' pattern began to be tested by the Canadian Armed Forces.
-The pattern was accepted after some mild alterations to its coloration.
+Beginning in 2019, as part of the Soldier Operational Clothing and Equipment Modernization (SOCEM) programme, a transitional pattern began to be tested by the CAF.
+The pattern was accepted after some mild alterations to its colouration.
 The pattern is medium-brown dominant, accented by black, dark green, and light tan; overall it is less vibrant than the TW pattern, but darker than the AR pattern.